 The Library subscribes to more than 200 journal titles and 2000 full-text online journals.
 Journals do not circulate.
 Audiotapes and National Continuing Medical Education (NCME) videotapes and CDs are available for loan.

-Students may perform their own electronic searches of the nursing and medical literature by accessing MEDLINE, EBM Reviews, or HealthSTAR, which are available on MercyNet.
+Students may perform their own electronic searches of the nursing and medical literature by accessing MEDLINE, EBM Reviews, or HealthSTAR, which are available on Infonet.
 Instructional sessions for using these databases can be arranged by contacting a Library staff person.
 Bibliographic and clinical databases are available via MercyNet/BradyLibraryElectronicResources/HSLS.

-Personal computers (PCs) are available for student use in the Library.
 The Library’s Computer Training Lab has PCs and docking stations for PDA devices.
 All computers are networked and have Internet access.
 Free self-serve printers and photocopiers are available for work- and school-related purposes.

 The Brady Library of the Health Sciences is an institutional member of the Basic Health Sciences Library Consortium (BHSL) for Region I of the Medical Library Network, Pittsburgh BHSL Region I and the Pittsburgh East Hospital Library.

-There are two computer labs located within the School of Nursing.
+There are two computer labs located within the school of nursing.
 Students may access the labs at any time with their UPMC ID badge.
 Students must utilize their network ID and password to log into the computers.
 All computers are networked and internet accessible.
 Microsoft Office programs are installed on all computers for student usage.
 Printers are also available in each lab.

 Students who experience a personal problem, such as depression, family issues, emotional difficulties, stress, academic difficulty, or grief, may confidentially access the Student Counseling Program through Life Solutions.
 This program entitles the student to a personal problem assessment interview, counseling, referral to the most appropriate professional, and follow-up services to ensure that the student’s needs are met.
 All calls are private and are kept completely confidential.
 LifeSolutions may be reached 24 hours a day, seven days a week at 1-800-647-3327.